yujinh22/yujinh.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Yujin Ham, a first-year Ph.D. student in Electrical and Computer Engineering at Rice University.
+I am Yujin Ham, a first-year Ph.D. student in [Electrical and Computer Engineering](https://eceweb.rice.edu/) at [Rice University](https://www.rice.edu/).

 My research interests include computer vision, deep learning, and their downstream applications in healthcare.

-Before joining Rice, I received my M.S. degree at Ewha Womans [sic] University.
+Before joining Rice, I received my M.S. degree at [Ewha Womans [sic] University](https://www.ewha.ac.kr/ewhaen/index.do).
 My master's thesis concerned quality-adaptive compression artifact removal by exploiting domain adaptation and reinforcement learning.

-I am so grateful and lucky to have Dr. Jewon Kang as my thesis advisor and to have opportunities to collaborate with members of the Information Coding and Processing Lab.
-(ICPL)
+I am so grateful and lucky to have [Dr. Jewon Kang](https://sagittak.wixsite.com/icplab/professor) as my thesis advisor and to have opportunities to collaborate with members of the [Information Coding and Processing Lab.
+(ICPL)](https://sagittak.wixsite.com/icplab)

 Updates
 ======